Battery replacement of iPhone 13

 Securely hold your iPhone and with firm, steady pressure, pull on the suction cup to create a slight gap between the frame and the display.

-After separating the display about 3 mm from the frame, insert a pick or card into the gap.
+After separating the display about 3 mm from the frame, insert a openning pick or card into the gap.

 The adhesive holding the display in place is very strong.
 Therefore, creating this initial gap requires considerable force.
 If you encounter difficulty, reheat the bottom edge and gently slide the display up and down repeatedly to weaken the adhesive until you create a gap large enough to insert the card.